Five Things To Know About Greenland - UrduPoint

 "We need it really for international world security.
 And I think we're going to get it," he said.

-US interest in the territory is not new: In the 1823 Monroe Doctrine, the US claimed Greenland was part of its "sphere of interests".
+US interest in the territory is not new: In the 1823 Monroe Doctrine, the United States claimed Greenland was part of its "sphere of interests".

 Almost a century later, in 1917, Washington acquired the Virgin Islands from Denmark and recognised Denmark's sovereignty over Greenland.